f5devcentral/aws-deployments/README.md

 ### Usage:

-1) To create a new environment, use the init.yml playbook with the inventory provided as part of this repository.
+1) To create a new environment, use the 'init' command.
-This will initialize the set of inventory and ansible variables necessary for deployment.
-After execution of this playbook, inspect '~/vars/f5aws/env/<b>env_name</b>'.
-The full_key_path parameter may include a . extension (e.g. ".pem").
-You must choose the availability zones in which you want to deploy.
+This will initialize the set of ansible variables necessary for deployment (known as an 'inventory'.
+After execution of this playbook, inspect '~/vars/f5aws/env/<b>env_name</b>'.You must choose the availability zones in which you want to deploy.

  ```./bin/f5aws init <your env> --extra-vars '{"deployment_model": "standalone-per-zone", "region": "eu-west-1", "zones": ["eu-west-1a","eu-west-1b"]}'```